A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Discussion

 Our scoping review reveals the most salient design choices for mixed-initiative visual analytics systems.
-We observe that mixed-initiative visual analytics tools most commonly help with \leavevmode{\textbf{{refining models}}} and \leavevmode{\textbf{{making visualizations}}}.
-These systems are motivated by being \leavevmode{\textbf{{faster than humans alone}}} and \leavevmode{\textbf{{more accurate than \acro{AI} agents alone}}}.
-Through mixed-initiative interactions, artificial agents contribute to the task by \leavevmode{\textbf{{augmenting the analyst's action space through recommendations}}}, and human agents contribute to the task by \leavevmode{\textbf{{specifying constraints for acceptable solutions}}} and \leavevmode{\textbf{{manipulating the recommendations offered by the artificial agent}}}.
-Most of the reviewed systems adopt a lower level of automation where \leavevmode{\textbf{{the computer suggests a few options}}}, hence reducing a large and overwhelming action space for the human to consider.
-We believe the adoption of lower levels of automation is due to the preference for the human to be in control in analytic settings.
-With more capable \acro{AI} agents powered by foundation models, we believe some analytic tasks can enjoy higher levels of automation in future mixed-initiative systems.
-The most common methods for evaluating mixed-initiative \acro{VA} systems are \leavevmode{\textbf{{interview studies}}} and \leavevmode{\textbf{{experiments involving interaction logs}}}.
-We observed only 8 out of 36 papers report comparative evaluation results with respect to baseline systems, whereas most papers report summative results of the user studies.
-Most commonly adopted principles of \acro{MI}-\acro{UI} in visual analytics are to \leavevmode{\textbf{{add significant value added through automation}}} and \leavevmode{\textbf{{allow users to efficiently refine the results}}}.
+We observe that mixed-initiative visual analytics tools most commonly help with \leavevmode{\textbf{{refining models}}} (6 of 36) and \leavevmode{\textbf{{making visualizations}}} (7 of 36).
+These systems are motivated by being \leavevmode{\textbf{{faster than humans alone}}} (16 of 36) and \leavevmode{\textbf{{more accurate than \acro{AI} agents alone}}} (10 of 36).
+Through mixed-initiative interactions, artificial agents contribute to the task by \leavevmode{\textbf{{augmenting the analyst's action space through recommendations}}} (19 of 36), and human agents contribute to the task by \leavevmode{\textbf{{specifying constraints for acceptable solutions}}} (18 of 36) and \leavevmode{\textbf{{manipulating the recommendations offered by the artificial agent}}} (14 of 36).
+A disproportionate number of coded systems adopt a lower level of automation where \leavevmode{\textbf{{the computer suggests a few options}}} (18 of 36), hence reducing a large action space.
+We attribute the adoption of lower levels of automation, in part, to the preference for the human to be in control in analytic settings and the lack of access to capable artificial agents.
+With more capable \acro{AI} agents powered by foundation models, more analytic tasks can enjoy higher levels of automation in future mixed-initiative systems.
+The most common methods for evaluating mixed-initiative \acro{VA} systems are \leavevmode{\textbf{{interview studies}}} (17 of 36) and \leavevmode{\textbf{{experiments involving interaction logs}}} (14 of 36).
+Across all evaluation methods, only 8 out of 36 papers report comparative results with respect to baseline systems, whereas the remaining papers report summative results of the user studies.
+Most commonly adopted principles of mixed-initiative user interfaces in visual analytics are to \leavevmode{\textbf{{add significant value through automation}}} (16 of 36) and \leavevmode{\textbf{{allow users to efficiently refine the results}}} (19 of 36).
 The narrow coverage of Horvitz's principles \cite{horvitz1999principles} is consistent with the narrow set of ways \acro{AI} agents currently contribute to analytic tasks and the low level of control delegated to \acro{AI} agents in present systems.